FabioTranjan/hack-assembler/README.md

 - For more info go to: https://www.nand2tetris.org/

 ## How to Use
-- Run the script: `ruby assembler.rb input.file output.file`
+- Run the script: `ruby assembler.rb input.asm output.hack`